clojurebridge-minneapolis/clojurebridge-minneapolis.github.io/README.md

 # ClojureBridge Minneapolis

+**NOTE:** Please see the [ClojureBridgeMN.org](https://github.com/clojurebridge-minneapolis/clojurebridgemn.org) repo for our current website!

+## Background

-This repository hosts the [ClojureBridge Minneapolis](http://clojurebridge-minneapolis.github.io) website.
+This repository *used to* host the [ClojureBridge Minneapolis](http://clojurebridge-minneapolis.github.io) website.

 ## Resources